-Let’s say I’m in a Starbucks or the airport (or both) and I want to connect to my Windows (or OSX or Linux) machine to do a bit of work.
+Let’s say I’m in a Starbucks or the airport (or both) and I want to connect to my Windows (or OSX or Linux) machine to check on things.
 Maybe I don’t want to take my primary computer with me on vacation; maybe I’ll just take a Chromebook.
 Behind a restrictive firewall all we have is port 80 and port 443 (no VNC or RDP allowed), so let’s make a secure web-based remote desktop gateway with a Raspberry Pi, Docker, and Cloudflare.

 Let’s setup a remote Docker daemon on AWS and connect to it securely over HTTPS with PhpStorm.
 This will allow us to develop and administer Docker containers remotely with the PhpStorm IDE.
 Here we’ll create TLS certificates, configure the Docker daemon, verify the setup, and configure PhpStorm to even use Docker Compose remotely.